zhenry9/mrb-docs/docs/source/menu/beer/sendero.rst

 Description
 ~~~~~~~~~~~
 Bright and refreshing with a zing of citrus.
 A tang of salt lingering on the finish will leave you wanting more.
-Pairs well with taco Tuesdays!
+Pairs well with Taco Tuesdays!

 Name Origin
 ~~~~~~~~~~~